prio-data/views_pipeline/README.md

 <details>
-  <summary>Toggle below to see the model repository structure and explanations below.</summary>
+  <summary> Toggle to see the model repository structure and explanations below.</summary>

 ```
 pipeline_root/